gitana/alpaca/README.md

-# Alpaca - Easy Forms for jQuery and Twitter Bootstrap #
+# Alpaca - jQuery Forms Made Easy #

 Alpaca is the Easy Forms Engine for jQuery and Twitter Bootstrap.